deepank-kujur/AI-Assisted-Knowledge-Quiz/README.md

 - Topic: {topic}
 - Score: {score} out of {totalQuestions}
 - Percentage: {percentage}%
+- Difficulty: {difficulty}

 IMPORTANT: Return ONLY the feedback text, no JSON or additional formatting.

 Make it:
 - Encouraging and motivational
 - Brief (under 60 words)
-- Appropriate for the score level
+- Appropriate for the score level and difficulty
-- Include the score and topic
+- Include the score, topic, and difficulty context
 - Focus on improvement and learning`
 };

+## 🎨 Theme System
+### Dark Mode Features
+Dark background with light text for reduced eye strain

+High contrast color scheme for better readability

+Subtle shadows and depth effects

+### Light Mode Features
+Clean white background with dark text

+Bright, energetic color palette

+Optimized for daytime usage